The-Heroes-Journey-EQEMU/eqdb/README.md

 - [Frontend README](fe/README.md) - Complete frontend documentation
 - [API Integration Guide](fe/API_INTEGRATION.md) - API-driven development approach
 - [Implementation Plan](fe/IMPLEMENTATION_PLAN.md) - Development roadmap

+### Storybook / Style Guide
+- A static style guide is now available at `/storybook` in the frontend.
+This page demonstrates the current design system and component styles, including cards, buttons, inputs, skeletons, and more.
+No API calls are made from this page, so it is safe for design review and UI testing.
+- **Design System Update:**
+  - All cards, boxes, and buttons now use:
+    - Outer border radius: 24px
+    - Inner border radius: 16px
+    - Padding: 8px
+  - These values are applied consistently for a modern, unified look.
+See `/storybook` for live examples.

 ## Map Conversion System